-She glanced around the room one last time before slipping out.
-She could not leave her sister with the girl for long, and now was her only opportunity to go.
-She had dreamed of this day for so long.
-Her heart was even filled with a tiny drop of joy—something she had not felt in many days.
+After glancing around the room one last time, she slipped out hurriedly.
+Time was short, as she could not leave the girl for very long; now was her only opportunity to go.
+She had dreamed of this day for many weeks now.
+Her heart was even filled with a tiny drop of joy—something she could barely remember feeling by now.

 Hurrying down the street, she could not help but wonder.
 Would she make it to the teacher in time?
 Surely, he was her only hope now!
 Every time she heard accounts of his miraculous healings, her heart leapt.
 She must find him and beg him to cast the demon from her little girl.